Kaetram/Kaetram-Open/README.md

 file, or by setting environmental variables.

 Copy and rename `.env.defaults` to `.env`, and modify the contents to fit your needs.

+Keep in mind, you have to rebuild the client every time you change your configuration.

 ## Features